jthack/hydeout/_posts/2022-12-02-hacking-on-a-plane.md

 ---
-title: "Hacking on a plane: Finding two Critical vulnerabilities on one flight"
+title: "Hacking on a plane: Leaking data of millions and taking over any account"
 layout: post
 categories:
   - hacking